brentertz/scianimator/readme.md

 For more details, check out the code - look for:
 `$.fn.scianimator.defaults` in [http://github.com/brentertz/scianimator/assets/js/jquery.scianimator.js](jquery.scianimator.js).

-## Dependencies ##
-SciAnimator relies on the 3rd party 'ExplorerCanvas' script to provide HTML5 canvas element support to Internet Explorer < 9.

-Please see [http://code.google.com/p/explorercanvas/](http://code.google.com/p/explorercanvas/) for more information.

 ## Support and Testing ##
 Information about what version or versions of jQuery this plugin has been tested with, what browsers it has been tested in, etc.